 Being a small city, Diagonal does not have a public transit system used by locals to get to and from work.

-In terms of college education, Diagonal is nearly on par with the US average for all cities of 21.84%: 18.79% of adults 25 and older in Diagonal have a bachelor's degree or advanced degree.
+The percentage of adults in Diagonal who are college-educated is close to the national average for all communities of 21.84%: 18.79% of the adults in Diagonal have a bachelor's degree or advanced degree.

 The per capita income in Diagonal in 2022 was $21,866, which is low income relative to Iowa and the nation.
 This equates to an annual income of $87,464 for a family of four.
 However, Diagonal contains both very wealthy and poor people as well.